okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-multiple-domains/main/index.md

 1. Use `terraform plan` and `terraform apply` to deploy the domain verification resource.
 Okta may take up to fifteen minutes to check your domain.
 If the `terraform apply` command succeeds, verification succeeded, and you can proceed to the next step.
 If the command fails, wait a few minutes and try again.

-### Confirm your custom domain triggers Okta sign-in
+### Confirm that your custom domain triggers an Okta sign-in flow

 Open your custom domain in your browser.
-The Okta sign-In page should appear.
+The Okta sign-in page should appear.
 If the page doesn't appear, it may be because your machine or DNS providers are caching the old records.
 You can try flushing the DNS cache using a tool such as [Google DNS ](https://google-public-dns.appspot.com/cache) or [Open DNS](https://cachecheck.opendns.com/).

 When everything works correctly, comment out the `output` block in your configuration that's used to return the DNS records that need changing.

 ### Update other objects and systems to use your custom domain

+Update any of your apps and authorization servers to use the desired custom domain.

 #### Update the issuer for any OpenID Connect (OIDC) apps

 Consider changing the issuer URL for your OpenID Connect apps that use the built-in org authorization server.
 See the provider for [details about the app_oauth resource](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/app_oauth).

 Choose a setting for the `issuer_mode` attribute.
 The most common setting is `DYNAMIC`.
-This uses either the organization URL or the custom domain URL depending on the domain of the system that requests the connection.
+This uses either the org URL or the custom domain URL depending on the domain of the system that requests the connection.
 The `CUSTOM_URL` setting enables a custom URL, but only when there's one brand.
-See [Custom URL is not Showing in the Issuer in the Custom Authorization Server Settings](https://support.okta.com/help/s/article/custom-issuer-url-is-not-showing-in-the-custom-server-settings?language=en_US).
+See [Custom URL is not showing in the Issuer in the Custom Authorization Server Settings](https://support.okta.com/help/s/article/custom-issuer-url-is-not-showing-in-the-custom-server-settings?language=en_US).

 For example: